 What to Pack

 Packing for winter weather can be difficult—winter clothing is more bulky, heavier, and more expensive than summer clothing.
-When you pack for travel to Moscow in winter, think about what you may pack if you were going to go skiing.
+When you pack for travel to Moscow in winter, think about what you would pack if you were going to go skiing.
 You’ll need accessories to cover your extremities, footwear that provides tread and insulates both the soles and the upper part of your foot and leg, and a jacket that breaks the wind and provides protection against the low temperatures of Russia in December, January, and February.

 A coat that falls below the hip is recommended.
 Remember that you’ll be out in the weather more than you would be at home, where it may be convenient to go from house to car without being exposed to the elements for too long.
 When you travel, you’ll do more walking because you’ll likely be taking public transportation and seeing sights along the way.

 Moscow’s winter events lineup includes seasonal and cultural events travelers can’t experience any other time of year.
 New Year’s Eve in Moscow is one of the biggest events of the year.
 Though some people head to Red Square to await the fireworks display, others opt for ringing in the holiday while attending private parties or events.
-The bitterly cold nights in Moscow, as well as the inability to easily remove yourself from the festivities on the square to get to restrooms can make standing around for hours uncomfortable to those unaccustomed to Russian winters.
+The bitterly cold nights in Moscow, as well as the inability to easily remove yourself from the festivities on the square to get to restrooms, can make standing around for hours uncomfortable to those unaccustomed to Russian winters.

 The Russian Winter Festival is a celebration of winter that makes the best of the short, dark days and frigid temperatures.
 Elegant and whimsical ice sculptures begin to appear and snow art and games contests are held.
 Christmas in Russia falls on January 7, and the time between New Year’s Eve and Christmas Day is a day of relaxation in Moscow.
 Most families focus on spending quality time together and eating traditional foods of the season, and some leave the city altogether, taking advantage of days off work to visit warmer locales.